 RYAN KUO lives and works in New York City.
 His works are process-based and diagrammatic and often invoke a person or people arguing.
 This is not to state an argument about a thing, but to be caught in a state of argument.
-He utilizes techniques from video games, productivity software, web design, motion graphics, and sampling to produce circuitous and unresolved movements that most recently relate to contemporary experiences of work, virtual societies, and their convergence in spaces of whiteness.
+He utilizes techniques from video games, productivity software, web design, motion graphics, and sampling to produce circuitous and unresolved movements that resemble the passage of objects through white escape routes.

-His 2018 solo commission at bitforms gallery, The Pointer, addressed whiteness as “an unremitting affective failure that erases bodies, including its own, in its search for a neutral point of origin,” and doubled as an admission of his own complicity as an Asian American well acquainted with the elaborate contortions needed to assimilate into whiteness.
+His 2018 solo commission at bitforms gallery, The Pointer, addressed whiteness as “an unremitting affective failure that erases bodies, including its own, in its search for a neutral point of origin,” and doubled as an admission of his own familiarity with the elaborate contortions needed to assimilate into whiteness.

-His work has appeared at Queens Museum (NYC), bitforms gallery (NYC), Stroom Den Haag (The Hague), Goethe-Institut China (Beijing), the Current Museum of Art (NYC), left gallery (Berlin), Goldsmiths (London), Carpenter Center for the Visual Arts (Cambridge, MA), and MIT Media Lab (Cambridge, MA), and has been published in Art in America, BOMB, and Rhizome.
+His work has appeared at Queens Museum (NYC), bitforms gallery (NYC), Stroom Den Haag (The Hague), Goethe-Institut China (Beijing), left gallery (Berlin), Copperfield Gallery (London), Goldsmiths (London), Carpenter Center for the Visual Arts (Cambridge, MA), and MIT Media Lab (Cambridge, MA), and has been published in Art in America, BOMB, and Rhizome.
 He was recently in residence at Pioneer Works (NYC) and the Queens Museum Studio Program (NYC).

 He holds a Master of Science in Art, Culture and Technology from MIT.
 Here's his thesis.